cowtowncoder/low-gc-membuffers/README.md

 Actual buffers are then allocated using

-    MemBuffer items = bufs.createBuffer(2, 5);
+    ChunkyBytesMemBuffer items = bufs.createChunkyBuffer(2, 5);

 which would indicate that this buffer will hold on to at least 2 segments (i.e. about 60kB raw storage) and use at most 5 (so max usage of 150kB).
 Due to circular buffer style of allocation, at least 'segments - 1' amount of memory will be available for actual queue (i.e. guaranteed space of 120kB; that is, up to one segment may be temporarily unavailable depending on pattern of append/remove operations.

 ## And start buffering/unbuffering